netket/netket/docs/docs/superop.rst

 The Density Matrix and the Liouvillian
 --------------------------------------

-The lindblad master equation that is encoded in the Liouvillian is:
+The lindblad master equation that is encoded in the liouvillian is:

 .. math ::